jitsi/handbook/docs/community/third-party-software.md

 :::warning
-As these packages are not maintained by the Jitsi team, please ask their respective forums/issue trackers for help if you find issues.
+As these packages are not maintained by the Jitsi team, please ask their respective forums / issue trackers for help if you find issues.
 :::

 ## Cketti's Jitsi Hacks